apache/druid/docs/operations/api-reference.md

 * `/druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments/{segmentId}`

-Returns full segment metadata for a specific segment as stored in the metadata store.
+Returns full segment metadata for a specific segment as stored in the metadata store, if the segment is used.
+If the segment is unused, or is unknown, a 404 response is returned.

 ##### POST